stanford-mast/pocket/README.md

 * **controller**: control plane logic for automatic resource scaling
 * **monitor**: storage server resource monitoring daemon
 * **clientlib**: python client library for Pocket, based on the cppcrail C++ client
-* **dokcerfiles**: Dockerfiles for building Pocket metadata and storage server container images
+* **dockerfiles**: Dockerfiles for building Pocket metadata and storage server container images
 * **deploy**: deployment scripts and instructions to run Pocket with Kubernetes on AWS EC2